sarsamurmu/zusty/pages/src/docs/container/column.md

 ---

-## Container in Different Breakpoint
+## Activate container in specific breakpoint
-By default Column Container only get activated from medium breakpoint and next.
-You can only activate the column container in different breakpoint if you want to, because it has support for [Breakpoints](../general/breakpoints).
+By default column container only get activated from medium breakpoint to next.
+You can only activate the column container in specific breakpoint if you want to, because it has support for [Breakpoints](../general/breakpoints).
 The base class name structure is `{string}(zust-active@){comment}(breakpoint-name)`.

-Looks Like You're on Desktop.
-Try Resizing your browser's Window. :D {.zust-hidden .zust-visible@large}
+Looks like you're on desktop. try resizing your browser's window. :D {.zust-hidden .zust-visible@large}

-Small Breakpoint
+Small breakpoint

 ```html {snippet}
 <div class="zust-container zust-column zust-active@small">